massalabs/massa-sc-toolkit/packages/sc-toolkit/commands/init/README.md

 This command will deploy your smart contract on Massa's network corresponding to the given node.

 When you deploy a contract the function `constructor` is called.
-If you want ot deploy more contracts or pass parameter to the constructor function you have to modify `src/deploy.ts`.
+If you want to deploy more contracts or pass parameter to the constructor function you have to modify `src/deploy.ts`.
 Even if you want the default behavior it's cool to take a look at it.

 ### ...
 Run unit tests